Sheku Bayoh inquiry remit unchanged and will not examine lack of prosecutions

 Mr Bayoh’s family had urged Ms Forbes to extend the terms of reference of the public inquiry investigating the circumstances of the 31-year-old’s death, and whether race was a factor, to also include the Crown’s decisions not to bring any prosecutions in 2018 and 2019.

-However Ms Forbes announced on Tuesday the remit of the inquiry will remain unchanged.
+However Ms Forbes announced on Tuesday the remit of the inquiry will remain unchanged, which the family of Mr Bayoh described as a “cowardly betrayal”.

 She said: “Mr Bayoh’s family continue to have my deepest condolences.